History of film: Early projection, proliferation of actualities and newsreels

-In the latter half of 1895, brothers Auguste and Louis Lumière filmed a number of short scenes with their invention, the Cinématographe.
-On 28 December 1895, the brothers gave their first commercial screening in Paris (though evidence exists of demonstrations of the device to small audiences as early as October 1895).
-The screening consisted of ten films and lasted roughly 20 minutes.
-The program consisted mainly of actuality films such as Workers Leaving the Lumière Factory as truthful documents of the world, but the show also included the staged comedy L'Arroseur Arrosé.
-The most advanced demonstration of film projection thus far, the Cinématographe was an instant success, bringing in an average of 2,500 to 3,000 francs daily by the end of January 1896.
+The first public screening by Auguste and Louis Lumière, on December 28, 1895, consisted of ten films and lasted roughly 20 minutes.
+It mainly presented actualities, such as Workers Leaving the Lumière Factory, but the show also included the staged comedy L'Arroseur Arrosé.
+The Cinématographe was an instant success, bringing in an average of 2,500 to 3,000 francs daily by the end of January 1896.
 Following the first screening, the order and selection of films were changed often.
+Following the success of their 1895 screening, The Lumière brothers sent cameramen across the world to capture new subjects for presentation.
+After the cinematographer shot scenes, they often exhibited their recordings locally and then sent them back to the company factory in Lyon to make duplicate prints for sale to whoever wanted them.